PedroSchwarz/WalletStats/README.md

 # WalletStats
 App for controlling and managing personal money.
 Written in Java for Android. <br>
 Inspired by the financial app Organizze. <br>
-The app can be found at https://play.google.com/store/apps/details?id=com.organizze.android <br> or at https://www.organizze.com.br
+The Organizze app can be found at https://play.google.com/store/apps/details?id=com.organizze.android <br> or at https://www.organizze.com.br

 <h2>DEPENDENCIES</h2>